An Overview of Money Transfer Service Scheme (MTSS)

 Under the Money Transfer Service Scheme, the RBI may grant permission to any individual to perform as an Indian Agent as per Section 10(1) of the FEMA Act, 1999 or the Foreign Exchange Management Act, 1999.
 Unless the RBI or the Reserve Bank of India has granted permission, no individual can handle the business of cross-border transfer of money to India.

-What are the Essential Documents Required for filing an Application?
+Essential Documents required for filing an Application for MTSS

-- Submit a declaration regarding no proceedings have been started or pending against the applicant and its director before the Directorate of Revenue Intelligence or the Directorate of Enforcement or any other law implementing authorities;
+- Submit a declaration that no proceedings have been started or are pending against the applicant and its director before the Directorate of Revenue Intelligence or the Directorate of Enforcement or any other law implementing authorities;

 - Submit a declaration regarding the proper policy framework that has been framed in respect of AML or CFT, or KYC in accordance with the guidelines issued by RBI;